9 Worst Fast-Food Value Meals to Stay Away From Right Now

 Wendy's Bacon Double Stack Biggie Bag

-With a name like "Biggie Bag" you know this meal isn't going to be the healthiest!
-Topping out at 1,350 calories, this meal contains a <a rel="noopener noreferrer external nofollow" target="_blank" href="https://order.wendys.com/product/31024/5-bacon-double-stack-biggie-bag">double patty burger, sides of fries AND nuggets, and a soda.
+With a name like "Biggie Bag," you know this meal isn't going to be the healthiest!
+Topping out at 1,350 calories, this meal contains a double patty burger, sides of fries and nuggets, and a soda.
 The burger alone clocks in at 480 calories and 260 of those are from fat.
-Steer clear if you're watching your waistline!

 Burger King BLT Chicken Jr Meal

 One of the worst offenders on our list, we can't believe how fast the additional calories stack up when you upsize this meal.
-The sandwich alone is 492 calories, but a large drink and side can take it all the way up to 1790 calories for one meal!
-Even the small sides add up to 1335 calories, so skip this combo and get the sandwich and a bottled water.
+The sandwich alone is 492 calories, but a large drink and side can take it all the way up to 1,790 calories for one meal!
+Even the small sides add up to 1,335 calories, so skip this combo and get the sandwich and bottled water.

 Taco Bell Classic Combo

-This is another sodium bomb and a hefty 1,240 calorie meal.
-This combo of a beefy five-layer burrito, crunchy taco, cinnamon twists, and a large soda, contains more than half the calories a man or woman should eat in a day, especially if it's washed down with a regular soda.
-Also, the smattering a lettuce on the taco doesn't count as a veggie.
+This is another sodium bomb and a hefty 1,240-calorie meal.
+The combo of a beefy five-layer burrito, crunchy taco, cinnamon twists, and a large soda contains more than half the calories a man or woman should eat in a day.
+Also, the smattering of lettuce on the taco doesn't count as a veggie.

 Wendy's Crispy Chicken Sandwich Meal

-This chain now offers a 4 for $4 deal, which means in addition to fries and a soda, you also get a side of nuggets with your sandwich (yikes!)
+Wendy's offers a 4 for $4 deal, which means in addition to fries and a soda, you also get a side of nuggets with your sandwich (yikes!).
 This meal tops out at 1080 calories, with the nuggets adding 170 calories, 10 grams of carbs, and 11 grams of fat.

 Hardee's Meal Deal Big Cheeseburger